stefankochev/soa-labs/README.md

 SOA tech stack crash course.
 This project aims to help SOA course students get familiar with the tools and the technology we'll be using during the lab exercises.
+It is also a showcase project for the fundamentals of microservices architecture.

 #### What you'll need